nicomollet/woocommerce-gateway-stripe/readme.txt

 * Fix - Check order currency on pay for order page to display supported payment methods.
 * Update - Migrate payment request settings data to express checkout settings data.
 * Update - Make the new Stripe Express Checkout Element enabled by default in all accounts.
+* Fix - Duplicate emails when enabling the gateway.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).